 Workshop and Presentations

-I am not Hispanic: Afro-Latinx and Black Identity in the Latino Community
+I am not Hispanic: Afro-Latinx culture, identity and politics in the 21st Century

-We The People: Resisting and Speaking Truth to Power in Uncertain Times
+We the People: Resisting & Speaking Truth to Power in Uncertain Times

-When A Black Puerto Rican Woman Ran For Vice-President and Nobody Knew Her Name
+When an Afro-Latina Woman Ran for Vice-President and Nobody Knew Her Name

 This panel, held at the National Conference for Media Reform in Boston on April 9, analyzed the political trajectory of hip hop culture.
 The panelists spoke about their current work in articulating new perspectives on hip-hop, organizing and scholarship relative to black and brown communities around the nation and world.
 The panel highlighted the dire

 This episode was conducted on March 21st, 2011 by Mark Anthony Neal, Duke University Professor and host of Left of Black.
 Left of Black host Mark Anthony Neal is joined by Rosa Clemente, the 2008 Green Party Vice-Presidential candidate in a conversation about the historic Green Party ticket in 2008, contemporary Black activism and Hip-Hop.